- Do students get grades?

 - Why do you dismiss early on Wednesday?

 - We have children in another school.
 Will the school calendars match?

 Each school (Lower, Middle-Upper, and Tuttle) has their own lunchroom.
-Charlie’s is our NEW school caterer.
+Charlie’s is our school caterer.
 On Monday, Tuesday, Thursday, and Friday, they provide a hot lunch.
 To set-up an account, go to lunchdirect.com and enter the Briarwood registration code 122071.
 Students may also choose to bring their lunch.